 My name is Will Bruce and I am a herpetologist and professional biology writer.
 More to the point, I’m someone who wants to provide in-depth knowledge to anyone who wants to learn about reptiles and amphibians.

-I was born in Shropshire, England, where the countryside is beautiful but the herp life is seriously limited!
+I was born in Shropshire, England, where the countryside is beautiful but reptile diversity is seriously limited.
 Fortunately, a family trip to Italy gave me a glimpse of what was out there, and at the age of six I caught my first viper and a tortoise.
 Years later, at the age of nine, I got lucky again when my parents moved to Indiana.
 I ended up in one of world’s best herping countries and my obsession finally had room to grow.

 Becoming a herper

 In the first few years of living there I became an avid “herper”, turning up 3 state endangered species – the Kirtland’s Snake (Clonophis kirtlandii), the Blanding’s Turtle (Emydoidea blandindii) and the Butler’s Garter Snake (Thamnophis butleri).
 During this period, I also encountered two species not known to occur in the state.